PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 transaction.
 Invalid state restores the original ModelIR and refreshes the index only on rollback.
 Standalone legacy pass functions remain compatible.

+`LayoutState` has explicit synchronization, rename, removal, and ModelIR validation operations.
+Session index refresh also refreshes layouts.
+The ordered duplicate-cleanup group receives the session-owned state, synchronizes it at the phase boundary, removes pruned tensors from it, validates it after each pass, and resynchronizes it after transactional rollback.
+Canonical global tensor rename and pruning helpers accept the same optional state.

 The attention module also owns the QKV Slice canonicalization pair.
 One pass replaces compatible Slice branches with Gather/Reshape views; the next replaces three compatible branches with a single Split.
 Both require fully known,